 Photorealistic tattoos can be any size and on any part of your body but are usually favoured for larger tattoos like sleeves, shoulders, and back tattoos.

 Gone are the days when tattoos were all about simple black lines or flat colours.
-Moreover, there is no reason to think that men can’t get watercolour tattoos.
+Moreover, there’s no reason to think that men can’t get watercolour tattoos.

 If anything, these ultra-bright, artistic tattoos are growing in popularity for men.
-You may have to find a tattoo artist specializing in this style, as it can be challenging to get right.
+You may have to find a tattoo artist specialising in this style, as it can be challenging to get right.

 However, the result is stunning.
-Some versions, like this lion, use a combination of bright watercolours and sharp black lines to create a tattoo that is truly one-of-a-kind.
+Some versions, like this lion, use a combination of bright watercolours and sharp black lines to create a truly one-of-a-kind tattoo.
 Watercolour tattoos can be any size, shape, colour, or location.